-The key in any kind of accident is to gather as much information as possible.
+The key to any kind of accident is to gather as much information as possible.
 Take down the name of any witnesses.
-Hopefully the vehicle that hit you has stopped.
-Get the driver’s license number, insurance information and license plate number.
+Hopefully, the vehicle that hit you has stopped.
+Get the driver’s license number, insurance information, and license plate number.
 If possible, take a photo of the license plate.
 Make a record of your environment—Was there a walkway?
 Was there a light?
-Call the police and make a formal report.
-That police report will be an important record of events in any future legal proceedings.
-If you need medical care, call an ambulance.

-And, call a personal injury attorney for representation before you make a recorded call with any insurance company, including your own.
-The insurance companies will be in a rush to make a quick, inexpensive settlement even before all of your injuries are apparent.
-Once you sign a settlement you never have another chance to recover another penny from that accident.
+Before you make a recorded call with any insurance company, including your own, you should know that they will be in a rush to make a quick, inexpensive settlement even before all of your injuries are apparent.
+Once you sign a settlement you may never have the chance to recover additional compensation from that accident.

 to find a John Foy office near you